Leg extension and curl machines are staples in any serious gym, and over the years, I’ve tested more of them than I can count.

 - The best leg extension machine for most people is the XMark Rotary because it’s fairly cheap and gets all the critical stuff right.

-- If you’re rich, kinda rich, or picky about what gets into your home gym, you’d love the Reflex machine and the Cybex Ion.
+- If you’re rich, kinda rich, or picky about what gets into your home gym, you’d love the Axiom Series Seated Leg Curl.

-- If you’re on a tight budget, you can save a few Benjamins by getting the Titan V2.
+- If you’re on a tight budget, you can save a few Benjamins by getting the Body Solid CAM.

 Click here to skip back to the table with the top picks.